-We are SYMT, the Shrewsbury Youth Mission Team, It is our vision to encourage, empower and equip the young people, and youth leaders of the Diocese of Shrewsbury.
+We are SYMT, the Shrewsbury Youth Mission Team, It is our vision to encourage, engage and equip the young people, and youth leaders of the Diocese of Shrewsbury.

 We continually plan an exciting calendar of events, from regional evenings of music and games, to larger national events like Lourdes, Flame and World Youth Day.
 This is as well as providing on the ground support of Confirmation Retreat Days, Youth Leaders Training Courses, workshops and training within Schools and much much more!
 Know we are always praying for you!

-It is our mission as the Shrewsbury Youth Mission Team, SYMT, to encourage, empower and equip young people, and youth leaders, to bring them closer to Jesus Christ and His Church.
+It is our mission as the Shrewsbury Youth Mission Team, SYMT, to encourage, engage and equip young people, and youth leaders, to bring them closer to Jesus Christ and His Church.

-In his letter to mark the beginning of preparations for the Youth Synod being held in Oct 2018, the Pope said this about young people; “I want you to be the centre of attention, because you are in my heart.”
+Pope Francis said this about young people; “I want you to be the centre of attention, because you are in my heart.”
 In this spirit, we too here in Shrewsbury want young people to be the centre of attention, to draw them closer to Jesus through loving them just like He does.
 This is the charge entrusted to us as the new Youth Mission Team.
-We have been established, as a result of Our Mission Together, to encourage, empower and equip young people, and youth leaders, here in this wonderful Diocese and to work alongside Bishop Mark and his vision for us.
+We have been established, as a result of Our Mission Together, to encourage, engage and equip young people, and youth leaders, here in this wonderful Diocese and to work alongside Bishop Mark and his vision for us.

 At the centre of our logo as SYMT is the “broken cross” that is most commonly associated with Saint Pope John Paul II.
 He carried a Papal staff, known as the Papal ferula which depicted this image.
 For us, as SYMT we wanted to include this cross in reference to Saint Pope John Paul II, one of our Patron Saints, who had a great devotion to young people.
 It was him who initiated the first World Youth Day in 1985.
 His motto was Totus Tuus which is Latin for Totally Yours, this is true for us as the Youth Mission Team.
 We strive to keep Jesus at the centre of our Ministry and to bring young people to Christ.